-It is the part of the autonomic nervous system, which deals with the anabolic activities and lead to conservation of body energy.
+• It is the part of the autonomic nervous system, which deals with the anabolic activities and lead to conservation of body energy.
 It is also called the Cranio-sacral outflow secondary to its origin.

-Parasympathetic is divided into two main types
+Parasympathetic is divided into:

 Parasympathetic cranial outflow